July massacre: Helicopter use

 There were reports alleging that the Rapid Action Battalion (RAB) fired at protesters from helicopters during the unrest.
 On 18 July RAB utilised helicopters to evacuate police personnel from the campus of the Canadian University of Bangladesh.
 Some protesters claimed that shots were fired from the helicopters, resulting in the deaths of ten children.
 RAB, however, denied these accusations, stating that only tear gas and sound grenades were deployed from the helicopters.

+Death of children

 Additionally, questions were raised regarding the death of 11-year-old Shafkat Samir on 19 July, with some attributing it to a bullet fired from a helicopter.
 RAB refuted this claim, explaining that the trajectory and speed of the bullet did not correspond with such an incident.